GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
+A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.

-~ John von Neumann
+~ Albert Einstein
 <pre>

 </pre>